epsrlab-ub/power-flow-algorithm/README.md

 # Power Flow Algorithm Repository

 This repository contains a collection of **MATLAB** and **Python** codes that solve **AC power flow problems** using five conventional methods.
-The algorithms have been validated on the **IEEE 33-bus distribution test system** for users’ convenience.
-The algorithms have the capabilities to be used for other types of system networks (radial or mesh)
+The algorithms have been validated on the **33-bus distribution test system** for users’ convenience, and they are capable of being applied to various types of system networks, including radial and mesh configurations.

 ## Contents
 - **Backward/Forward Sweep Method**